70,00 €*

 Aktuell nicht verfügbar

 With almost the entire world's water basins crossing political borders of some kind, understanding how to cooperate with one's neighbor is of global relevance.
-With this aim, this book explores the nuances of transboundary water governance through the exploration of the "friendly" Canada-US border.
+For Indigenous communities, whose traditional homelands may predate and challenge the current borders, and whose relationship to water sources are linked to the protection of traditional lifeways (or 'ways of life'), transboundary water governance is deeply political.

 With almost the entire world's water basins crossing political borders of some kind, understanding how to cooperate with one's neighbor is of global relevance.
-With this aim, this book explores the nuances of transboundary water governance through the exploration of the "friendly" Canada-US border.
+For Indigenous communities, whose traditional homelands may predate and challenge the current borders, and whose relationship to water sources are linked to the protection of traditional lifeways (or 'ways of life'), transboundary water governance is deeply political.

 Emma S. Norman is Chair of the Science Department / Native Environmental Science Program at Northwest Indian College, Bellingham, Washington State, USA.
 She is also a Research Associate with the Smithsonian Institution, National Museum of the America Indian, USA, and a long-term collaborator with the Program on Water Governance at the University of British Columbia, Canada.